dev-jeb/avr-discovery/README.md

    - **[minimal-executable](lessons/minimal-executable/main.c)**:
    The executable created by building this directory is a minimal program that will properly setup the microcontroller and call the main function

 ## Important Notes

 - The `makefile` used in building many examples generates multiple file types, offering insights into different stages of the compilation pipeline.

-- If there is no default.ld linker file in the example/lesson directory, the linker script in the /lessons/minimal-executable is used as a base template.
+- If there is no `default.ld` linker script in the example/lesson directory, the linker script in the /lessons/minimal-executable is used as a base template.
 This script is a jumping-off point for all other linker scripts.
-It creates a general and well enough laid out executable file.
+It creates a general and *well enough* laid out executable file.